 Definition

-BIP21 defines the bitcoin: URI scheme, the format that lets a single scannable string carry not just an address but the full context of a payment request.
+BIP21 defines the bitcoin: URI scheme — the format that lets a single scannable string carry not just an address but the full context of a payment request.
 When you scan a merchant QR code or tap a payment link and your wallet opens with the address, amount, and a note already filled in, that is BIP21 at work.
+It is one of Bitcoin's oldest pieces of everyday plumbing, and its longevity comes from how little it tries to do.

 The format

 A BIP21 URI looks like bitcoin:<address>?amount=0.015&label=Coffee&message=Order%20123.
-The address is the payment destination; the query parameters are optional.
-The three standard parameters are amount (in decimal BTC, using a period as the separator, never commas), label (a name for the recipient), and message (a human-readable note shown to the payer).
+The address is the payment destination; everything after the ? is optional query parameters, percent-encoded like any URL.
+The three standard parameters are amount (in decimal BTC, using a period as the separator — never commas, never satoshis), label (a name for the recipient, useful for the payer's address book), and message (a human-readable note shown to the payer).
+A practical detail for QR use: encoding works best when the URI is assembled consistently, which is why wallets generate these strings for you rather than expecting anyone to type one.

 Forward compatibility with req-

-BIP21 is the lightweight, durable successor to the now-removed BIP70 payment protocol, and it remains the everyday standard behind receive QR codes generated from your HD wallet.
+BIP21 is the lightweight, durable successor to the now-removed BIP70 payment protocol, whose X.509-certificate machinery added complexity and attack surface that the ecosystem ultimately rejected — a very Bitcoin outcome: the simple, verifiable format outlived the sophisticated one.
+Today it remains the everyday standard behind every receive QR your wallet generates, from a merchant terminal to the self-custody wallet collecting your mining payouts.

 In Simple Terms

-BIP21 defines the bitcoin: URI scheme, the format that lets a single scannable string carry not just an address but the full context of a…
+BIP21 defines the bitcoin: URI scheme — the format that lets a single scannable string carry not just an address but the full context of…